 On top of that, Laravel’s security features are a step up from what you’ll find in WordPress and Magento.
 It doesn’t depend on third-party themes and plugins being updated or maintained – instead, it has a Bcrypt hashing algorithm that means it never has to save passwords in a database.
 You’ll also find it easy to set up really robust user authentication and restricted features.

 Lastly, Laravel scales well, making it easier to future-proof your site, adding new functionality and features.
 In WordPress, you’ll often hit limitations in the way you can run code, making re-engineering tricky further down the line.
 In Laravel, it’s much smoother sailing.

-Who’s going to love it?
+So, who’s going to love it?
 Developers.

 And the agencies they work for.
 And, in turn, the clients they work for.
 In short, it’s an option worth exploring if you’re a fan of clean code, easy-to-maintain websites and fast, secure, future-proof sites.
 And really, who isn’t?